Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Consider All Transportation Options

-Not a driver?
-Then you’re in luck!
-It’s quite possible to take your ski trip to Keystone without a car (something that isn’t easily possible for most other ski resorts around Denver).
+Hesitant to drive in the mountains during the winter?
+You’re in luck!
+It’s possible to take your ski trip to Keystone without a car (something that isn’t easy for most other ski resorts near Denver).

-Shuttles will take you from Denver International Airport to various hotels in town.
-Then, once you’re there, a lot of the sites will be within walking distance or are served by shuttles.
+Private transfers make trips between Denver International Airport and Keystone Resort.
+Once you’re there, a lot of attractions are within walking distance or are served by shuttles.

-👉 Pro Tip: If you do plan to rent a car on your trip, then I have to recommend checking out Discover Cars.
-They make the rental process simple!
+👉 Pro Tip: If you do plan to rent a car on your trip, I recommend using Discover Cars.
+It makes the rental process simple and ensures you get the best deal.

 Stay Hydrated

-It’s especially easy to forget to drink enough water in winter when the cold weather has you reaching for coffee and hot toddies instead.
-However, it’s vitally important that you stay hydrated – especially if you’re skiing outside all day.
+It’s especially easy to forget to drink enough water when cold weather has you reaching for coffee and hot toddies instead.
+But it’s vitally important that you stay hydrated — especially if you’re at local ski resorts all day.
 Drinking tons of water is also the best way to fight the effects of high altitude and prepare yourself for the elevation.

 Go Easy At First

-You may want to allow a day to get acclimated to the altitude before planning a ski day or other physical activities.
-Activities I recommend on your first day include checking out River Run Village, Keystone Lake, and the sites in town.
+You may want a day to get acclimated to the altitude before skiing or taking part in other physical activities.
+Check out River Run Village, Keystone Lake, and other easy-going sites when you first arrive.

 ⛰️ Read Next: 21 Best Colorado Mountain Towns